instruqt/templates/docker-vm/01-building-an-image/assignment.md

 timelimit: 600
 ---

-🧪 Build a docker image
+🧪 Build a Docker image
 =======================

 Use this command to build a Docker image using the Dockerfile in